adriensalon/bungeegum/README.md

 Moving to lower level solutions may seem like a good idea, as they don't require as much specific knowledge to get started.
 However, using graphics APIs or wrappers to them can be a daunting task when building anything beyond very simple interfaces.
 [ImGui](https://github.com/imgui) attempts to bridge this gap by providing both low-level APIs for 2D rendering of text, images, and primitives, as well as higher-level APIs that implement many widgets, styles, docking, and other features.
 However, this approach of doing widgets can be difficult to extend.
 While it is simple and fast to create a basic GUI that works, achieving truly custom and polished GUIs can take much more time.

-Not easy to choose when you don't have much time and want your GUI to stand out.
+Not easy to choose when you don't have much and want your GUI to stand out.
 Then I discovered Flutter.
-It is heavy, it uses a managed langage that I don't like, but maybe it has the best syntax.
-One of its major advantages is its rich set of pre-built widgets, which can be combined to create complex GUIs.
-These widgets are highly customizable, and can be easily modified using named parameters to meet specific design needs.
-As i was frustrated with Dart, I wanted to try implementing this declarative syntax with generics, `std::future`, and so on.
+It is heavy, it uses a managed langage that I don't like, but maybe it has the best vision about what a widget should be.
+They can be combined to create complex GUIs.
+They are highly customizable, and can be easily modified using named parameters to meet specific design needs.
+As i was frustrated with Dart, I wanted to try implementing this declarative syntax with generics, static polymorphism, `std::future`, etc...

 ## Build

-- C++17 compiler is required
+- A C++17 compiler is required
 - [CMake](https://cmake.org/) build files are provided

 ### __Quickstart__